BlockChainCaffe/Algorand_app_basics/README.md

 ### Step7: Advanced Interaction
 The `interactive.py` script is more flexible than the one used in the previous step.
 It creates an interactive TUI that allows to send transactions to the smart contract.
-It will start by connecting to a **deployed** instance of the contract, then propose a list of available methods to call
+It will start by connecting to a **deployed** instance of the contract, then propose a list of available methods to call.
+For each method the arguments name and types is whown, along with the return type.
+Also a description of the method is given, if available in the ABI.
+Similarly, if a description is provided for the parameters it is shown as well-

 To call a method simply use the format:

 ```
 > METHOD_NAME PARAM1 PARAM2...
 ```
+If the method name is wrong or non-existent an error wil be shown.
+Also the number of parameters inserted for the method must match.

 The result of the transaction will be printed out so that you can inspect it in LORA.
+Id an error occurs during the transaction or transaction simulation, it will be shown.